Welcome to Randomization!

 Concepts likely to challenge students:

-• Think we got it wrong?
+- Think we got it wrong?
 We want to improve!
 Email us at c4r@seas.upenn.edu.

-Final reminder for instructors:
+Final Reminder for Instructors:

-This guide is intended as a flexible framework for presenting the Randomization unit.
+This guide is intended as a flexible framework for presenting the Confirmation Bias unit.
 Instructors are encouraged to adapt the content to best suit their teaching style and the needs of their students.
 Feel free to expand on any section, incorporate additional examples, or integrate further interactive elements.
 Remember, this is your presentation: use it as a starting point and customize it to best serve your teaching.